Complementary treatments

 This involves using the imagination to conjure up images that the individual may find helpful as an aid to relaxation, meditation or symptom control.
 Some people find it helpful to imagine their immune system fighting their cancer.

-It makes good sense to try to maintain a ‘normal’ or ‘healthy’ balanced diet sufficient in protein, calories, vitamins and fibre.
-A great number of widely differing special diets have been advocated over the years.
+The need to try to maintain an adequate and balanced nutritional intake, and to avoid obesity, is discussed elsewhere.
+A great number of widely differing alternative diets have been advocated over the years by complementary medicine practitioners.
+‘Gerson’ and ‘macrobiotic’ diets are but two examples.
 Large amounts of vitamins have been quite a common feature.
 However, although special diets may sound a good idea, there is no convincing evidence that they can influence the chance of cure or help keep a cancer under control.

 Some people feel that by going on special diets they are being constructively involved in the fight against their cancer and that this helps them psychologically.
-Unfortunately, others find their diet unpleasant and difficult to stick to, difficult to prepare and expensive.
+Unfortunately, others find their diet unpleasant and difficult to stick to, difficult and time consuming to prepare and expensive.

 Retinoids have been shown to have some efficacy in the treatment of some human tumours but, like high doses of natural vitamin A, they can cause side effects, including nausea, vomiting, headache, skin changes and psychiatric disturbance.
-There is no good evidence that they can improve the chance of cure.
-Consuming large amounts of carotene-containing foods can occasionally cause the skin to turn yellow.
+There is no good evidence that they can improve the chance of cure, apart from being used in combination with chemotherapy to treat a rare type of leukaemia.
+Consuming large amounts of carotene-containing foods can sometimes cause the skin to turn yellow.

 It has been suggested that vitamin C can render normal tissues less susceptible to destruction by chemicals released by cancer cells.
 It was reported in one study that patients given high doses of vitamin C lived longer than expected, but subsequent randomised trials have provided no evidence of benefit.